Yashas07/Docker-Railway-Ticket-Reservation/README.md

 Step 4: Start the app by the command  (sudo docker-compose up -d).

-Step 5: Access the port 3500 i.e Enter localhost:3500 in the browser.
+Step 5: Access the port 3500 (Enter localhost:3500 in the browser).